Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 particular IdP, the users from the external IdP will be provisioned into Asgardeo's internal user store.
 :::

-As an organization administrator, you can specify whether users federated from third-party identity providers are If provisioning is disabled, Asgardeo will not store user claims of federated users.
+As an administrator of an organization, you can choose to provision users federated from third-party identity providers in Asgardeo.
+If provisioning is disabled, Asgardeo will not store user claims of federated users.

 By default, Asgardeo keeps JIT User Provisioning **disabled** when creating an IdP.